-In the 2019-2020 academic year, 51 schools offered some type of home health aide/home attendant program.
+In 2019-2020, 51 schools offered a home health aide program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|

 Is a Degree in Home Health Aide Worth It?

 The median salary for a home health aide grad is $25,090 per year.
 This is based on the weighted average of the most common careers associated with the major.